Anti Bullying Statement

 • Parents and Carers

 Parents who are concerned that their child might be being bullied, or who suspect that their child may be bullying others, should contact the school immediately.
 This may be the class teacher or a member of the Leadership Team.
-This communication can be in person, by letter or by e mail.
-The school regards communication as an essential part of this work as the sooner the school is aware, the more effective the support plan can be.
+This communication can be in person, by letter or by email.
+The school regards communication as an essential part of this work, as the sooner the school is aware, the more effective the support plan can be.

 Nav Functions